SciML/MethodOfLines.jl/README.md

 `edge_align`: offset grid, set halfway between the points that would be generated with center_align, with extra points at either end that are above and below the supremum and infimum by `dx/2`.
 This improves accuracy for neumann BCs.

+If you find that your system throws errors, please post an issue with the code and we will endeavor to support it.

 ## Assumptions
 - That the term of a boundary condition is defined on the edge of the domain and is applied additively and has no multiplier/divisor/power etc.
 - That periodic boundary conditions are of the simple form `u(t, x_min) ~ u(t, x_max)`.
 Note that this generalises to higher dimensions